intel/intel-technology-enabling-for-openshift/README.md

 The recommended **Infrastructure Cluster** is built with [**Intel® scalable Gaudi® Accelerator**](https://docs.habana.ai/en/latest/Gaudi_Overview/Gaudi_Architecture.html#gaudi-architecture) and standard servers.
 The [Intel® Xeon® processors](https://www.intel.com/content/www/us/en/products/details/processors/xeon/xeon6-product-brief.html ) are used in these Gaudi servers as worker nodes and in standard servers as highly available control plane nodes.
 This infrastructure is designed for **high availability**, **scalability**, and **efficiency** in **Retrieval-Augmented Generation (RAG) and other Large Language Model (LLM) inferencing** workloads.

 The [**Gaudi embedded RDMA over Converged Ethernet (RoCE) network**](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Scaling_Guide/Theory_of_Distributed_Training.html#theory-of-distributed-training), along with the [**Three Ply Gaudi RoCE Network topology**](https://docs.habana.ai/en/latest/Management_and_Monitoring/Network_Configuration/Configure_E2E_Test_in_L3.html#generating-a-gaudinet-json-example) supports high-throughput and low latency LLM Parallel Pre-training and Post-training workloads, such as Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
-For more details, see: [LLM Post‐Training Solution with Intel Enterprise AI Foundation for OpenShift](https://github.com/intel/intel-technology-enabling-for-openshift/wiki/Fine-tunning-LLM-Models-with-Intel-Enterprise-AI-Foundation-on-OpenShift)
+For more details, see:  [RoCE Networking‐Based LLM Post‐Training Solution with Intel Enterprise AI Foundation for OpenShift](https://github.com/intel/intel-technology-enabling-for-openshift/wiki/RoCE-Networking%E2%80%90Based-LLM-Post%E2%80%90Training-Solution-with-Intel-Enterprise-AI-Foundation-for-OpenShift)
 This highly efficient infrastructure has been validated with cutting-edge enterprise AI workloads on the production-ready OpenShift platform, enabling users to easily evaluate and integrate it into their own AI environments.

 Additionally, Intel SGX, DSA, and QAT accelerators (available with Xeon processors) are supported to further enhance performance and security for AI workloads.